rhoneyager/libicedb/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: icedb is a toolkit for manipulating particle scattering databases.
-It is under heavy development, so this site doesn't have much content yet.
-The instructions here will help you quickly get started.
-The other topics listed in the sidebar will provide additional information and detail.
+summary: Scattering and microphysical assumptions are often "hard-coded" into common radiative transfer tools.
+Icedb fixes this by defining a standard, common format for storing particle scattering information.
+It also provides a C/C++/Python reference framework for manipulating scattering databases.
+The developers meet semi-monthly, work is ongoing, and the first full release should be in time for the [2nd International Summer Snowfall Workshop](http://snowport.meteo.uni-koeln.de/events/issw2019).
 ---

 There are now many published datasets on the scattering properties of realistically shaped snow